-Ginkgo (Ginkgo biloba) is a well-known, slow-growing deciduous tree that is one of the oldest trees that exists; its plant parts have been used in traditional medicines since ancient times.
-The tree is native to China and has been introduced worldwide for ornamental and medicinal reasons.
+Ginkgo (Ginkgo biloba) has been used in traditional medicines since ancient times.
 The main active components in ginkgo are found in the leaf, with the major chemicals consisting of: flavonoids (quercetin, kaempferol, and isorhamnetin), catechins, dehydrocatechins (proanthocyanidins), flavones (eg, ginkgetin, amentoflavone, bilobetin, sciadopitysin), terpenes, shikimic, vanillic, ascorbic, and p-coumaric acids.

 Egg quality: Dietary supplementation of Fermented Ginkgo-leaves (FGL) may be a feasible means of producing eggs with lower cholesterol and higher PUFA contents, as showed by research conducted on laying hens.